Moving from El Paso to Dallas, TX

 Cost of living: El Paso vs. Dallas

-The cost of living in El Paso vs. Dallas goes beyond rent prices.
-You also need to think about housing costs, average salaries, daily expenses, and job trends to see how living in Dallas stacks up against El Paso.
+Cost-of-living factors in El Paso vs. Dallas go beyond rent prices.
+Housing costs, average salaries, daily expenses, and job trends all play a role.
+The data below shows how living in Dallas stacks up against El Paso.

 Check out how the two cities compare so you know what to expect before you relocate: